 Drunk Elephant is NOT Worth it!

 Okay, so….
 Drunk Elephant is definitely NOT worth it!
 If you’re looking for comparable products, some of which have almost entirely the same ingredients, look at the list above.
-Not only are these products great dupes, they’re MUCH cheaper than Drunk Elephant products.
+Not only are these products great alternatives that are just as good as, if not better than Drunk Elephant, they’re also MUCH cheaper than Drunk Elephant products.

 Plus, I don’t know about you, but I don’t agree with the company’s approach to unsatisfied customers, who they blame for problems that may be coming from their products.